On this page

 • Lack of granular control and scope restrictions: If tokens aren't scoped appropriately, any security compromise can lead to broader unauthorized access to resources, increasing the potential damage.
 Defining granular and specific scopes within authorization servers is a best practice.

-• Revocation: When a token is no longer needed (for example, during sign-out), it's crucial to revoke it on the server using the Okta revocation endpoint.
-This is in addition to clearing it from the client.
-Revocation of a token can also happen implicitly due to user deactivation, client app changes, or configuration changes of the authorization server.
+When a token is no longer needed, such as during a sign-out flow, revoke the token so it can't be used again.
+Revoking the token on the server using the /revoke endpoint is a critical security step, in addition to clearing it from the client.
+A token can also be implicitly revoked due to events like user deactivation or configuration changes on the authorization server.

 Manage the user credential lifecycle